 The deadline for submissions for PrivacyCon was November 17, 2017.

-PrivacyCon is free and open to the public, and will be held at the FTC’s Constitution Center Office, located at 400 7th St., SW, Washington, DC.
-PrivacyCon will also be webcast live.
-The webcast link will appear at the top of this page approximately 10 minutes before the conference begins.
+PrivacyCon was free and open to the public, and was held at the FTC’s Constitution Center Office, located at 400 7th St., SW, Washington, DC.
+PrivacyCon was also webcast live.
+Archived videos of the presentations are available below, in the Event Details section under Video, and also on the FTC Facebook page.

-Also, in an effort to encourage the next generation of privacy and data security researchers, the FTC will host a PrivacyCon Student Poster Session, which will coincide with PrivacyCon and be hosted in the conference rooms of the FTC’s Constitution Center Office, adjacent to the auditorium where PrivacyCon will be presented.
-PrivacyCon presenters and attendees will be encouraged to view the posters and interact with students, including during the lunch break.
+Also, in an effort to encourage the next generation of privacy and data security researchers, the FTC hosted a PrivacyCon Student Poster Session, which coincided with PrivacyCon and was hosted in the conference rooms of the FTC’s Constitution Center Office, adjacent to the auditorium where PrivacyCon was presented.
+PrivacyCon presenters and attendees were encouraged to view the posters and interact with students, including during the lunch break.